 - MWIR for measuring low and intermediate temperatures with high precision (the vast majority refrigerated and expensive)

 3. Sensitivity (NETD)

-The thermal sensitivity (Noise Equivalent Temperature Difference, NETD) is equivalent to the smallest differential in temperature that is able to measure the camera without being attributed to its own noise.
+The thermal sensitivity (Noise Equivalent Temperature Difference, NETD) is equivalent to the smallest differential in temperature that is able to measure the infrared camera without being attributed to its own noise.
 Thermal sensitivity is equivalent to the thermal resolution of the camera (it is the minimum measurement value between two consecutive temperatures).

 The more sensitive the detector (lower NETD), the finer the temperature details the thermal camera is able to display.